derek-graves/cs1-assignments/topic4-recursion/recursion-practice1/README.md

 #### Part B

 Write a recursive function that takes as input an integer _n_ and returns the number of digits in _n_.
-You will need to use the `div` operator, which returns the whoel number portion of the quotient.
+You will need to use the `div` operator, which returns the whole number portion of the quotient.
 For example `13 // 3` returns 4 because 13 ÷ 3 = 4 remainder 1.

 **Part A Example:**